DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

          :language: cpp
          :nocodelens:

          Write code that calculates how much you you will spend after tipping 20% on your $36.25 dinner.
          Save the result of this calculation in ``plusTip``.
          Be sure to include any necessary headers.
          ~~~~
          int main () {

              // DO NOT MODIFY ANYTHING BELOW THIS LINE.
-             cout << "Your solution had plusTip = " << plusTip << endl; cout << "The correct solution has plusTip = 43.5";
+             std::cout << "Your solution had plusTip = " << plusTip;
+             std::cout << "\nThe correct solution has plusTip = 43.5";
          }